cryobry/openwrtbuilder/README.md

 # openwrtbuilder

-Sanely build and deploy OpenWRT images using the Image Builder or from source code.
+Build and deploy OpenWRT images using convenient profiles.

 ## Usage